aFuzzyBear/astro-ui/docs/XElement/Getting_Started/Introduction.md

 ## What is `XElement`?

 It is not a framework, in the traditional sense.
 Astro is the underlying framework.

 Nor is it a library, instead it lets you use any library you want.

 Nor is it not a plugin, and not atypical component either.

-So if its not a bird, and its not a plane, what is it?
+So if its not a bird, and its not a plane, and its not Superman, what is it then?

 In a single long, unbroken sentence: